Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/02-MWTN-PoC/test/INSTALL.md

 Requirements
 ------------

-To run the test framework you will need the following software:
+To run the Test Framework you will need the following software:

   - node.js: the JavaScript runtime environment.